eurostat/gridviz/docs/reference.md

 -   Multi-resolution datasets can be defined, so that different grid resolutions can be shown depending to the zoom level, see [the multi-scale datasets in the next section](#adding-data).
 -   The layers and styles can be restricted to some scale, using their **minZoom** and **maxZoom** properties to define the zoom ranges for which they will be shown.
--   Most style parameters are not static values, but _functions_ of various parameters, including the map , usually noted **zf** (for "") which represent the size of a pixel screen in ground meter.
+-   Most style parameters are not static values, but _functions_ of various parameters, including the map , usually noted **z** (for "") which represent the size of a pixel screen in ground meter.
 Style parameters can thus be defined depending on the zoom level so that they adapt to the visualisation scale.
 -   Transparency can be defined at layer or style level with their **alpha** and **blendOperation** properties (see CanvasRenderingContext2D [globalAlpha](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) and [globalCompositeOperation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) properties).
-These values are also not static, but functions of the  **zf**.
+These values are also not static, but functions of the  **z**.
 It is thus possible to define the transparency depending on the zoom level,so that a layer or a style fades away when zooming in or out.

 For further information, see the [examples](../examples/).